RunnersRevival/Rerun-server/README.md

 **Q:** Will I see differences when switching from Outrun for Revival?
 * **A:** The behavior of some functions may change (such as the roulette), but the game itself won't change much.
 The configuration, on the other hand, will be quite different from Outrun for Revival, so some migration steps may be required.

+**Q:** I've seen this project referred to as OutrunSharp in the past.
+What's the deal with that?
+* **A:** After OutrunSharp started becoming its own thing, we decided to rename it to Rerun.
+Keep in mind Rerun is still focusing on bringing a solid codebase to the Runners server space.